 Creating a metadata view

-Users may only edit metadata in an archive if they have been given permission to do so in the archive's access list, but at the lowest level, it's the metadata view that controls whether a field is editable at all.
+Users can only edit metadata in an archive if they have been given permission to do so in the archive's access list, but at the lowest level, it's the metadata view that controls whether a field is editable at all.

 Creating a metadata view